 North Dakota Pipeline Company LLC is proposing to build the Sandpiper Pipeline Project.
-The Project will transport light crude oil from Enbridge’s Beaver Lodge Station, near Tioga, North Dakota, to an existing terminal in Superior, Wisconsin.
+The Project will transport light crude oil from Enbridge’s Beaver Lodge Station, near Tioga, North Dakota, through Clearbrook, Minnesota, to an existing terminal in Superior, Wisconsin.
 If approved, the Sandpiper Pipeline will:

-- Offset imports from countries that are unstable or unfriendly to U.S. interests, increasing our nations’ energy independence;
+- Increase our nation's energy independence by offsetting imports from countries that are unstable or unfriendly to U.S. interests;

-- Provide local job opportunities during construction in Minnesota and North Dakota, with the expectation that 50 percent of the anticipated 3,000 construction jobs are filled by Minnesotans and North Dakotans;
+- Provide local job opportunities during construction in Minnesota and North Dakota, with the expectation that 50 percent of the anticipated 3,000 construction jobs will be filled by Minnesotans and North Dakotans;

 - Increase revenue at local hospitality and other businesses providing equipment, supplies and materials; and

-Since 1949, the foundation of Enbridge’s business has been the safe and reliable operation of its energy transportation facilities.
+Since 1949, the cornerstone of our business has been the safe and reliable operation of our energy transportation facilities.
 We maintain the highest safety standards and best practices to protect our employees, residents and natural resources along our pipelines.
-Enbridge designs, constructs, operates and maintains its facilities to comply with or exceed all appropriate regulations, federal laws and national standards.
+Protecting people and the environment is our first priority.
+We design, construct, operate, and maintain our facilities to comply with or exceed applicable laws and regulations.

-- The new pipeline will generally follow Enbridge’s existing pipelines and/or other infrastructure right-of-way.
-More than 75 percent of the route follows pipelines and other infrastructure already in operation.
+- Generally, the new pipeline will follow Enbridge’s existing pipelines and/or other infrastructure right-of-way.
+In Minnesota, more than 75 percent of the route will follow pipelines and other infrastructure already in operation.

-- Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minn.
+- Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minnesota.

 - Sandpiper will be a long-term, reliable transportation link from North Dakota to a variety of markets.
 It will transport Bakken crude to Enbridge terminals in Clearbrook and Superior.
-From these terminals, the crude oil can be shipped on Enbridge and other third-party pipelines to Midwest and North American refineries.
+From these terminals, the crude oil can be shipped through Enbridge pipelines and other third-party pipelines to U.S. and eastern Canadian refineries.